Hintsa kaKhawuta

-Hintsa ka Khawuta (1780 – 12 May 1835), also known as Great or King Hintsa, was the king of the Xhosa Kingdom, founded by his great ancestor, King Tshawe.
+King Hintsa ka-Khawuta (c.
+1780 – 12 May 1835), also known as King Hintsa mthwecu Zanzolo zikhali, was the king of the Xhosa Kingdom, founded by his ancestor, King Tshawe.
 He ruled from 1820 until his death in 1835.
-The Xhosa Kingdom, at its peak, during his reign stretched from Mbhashe River, south of Mthatha to the Gamtoos River, (Xelexwa in isiXhosa) in the Southern Cape.
+The kingdom at its peak, during his reign stretched from the Mbhashe River, south of Mthatha, to the Gamtoos River, (Xelexwa in isiXhosa) in the Southern Cape.

-Hintsa led one of the most powerful kingdoms (AmaXhosa) in the Southern Africa at the time, and would eventually come into war with the British Empire and colonial expansion in Southern Africa for a period of 100 years over the generations.